alifsemi/alif_ml-embedded-evaluation-kit/model_conditioning_examples/Readme.md

 values to 0, resulting in a sparse model.

 Compression algorithms can then take advantage of this to reduce model size in memory, which can be very important when deploying on small embedded systems.
-Moreover, Arm Ethos NPU can take advantage of model sparsity to further accelerate execution of a model.
+Moreover, Arm® Ethos-U NPU can take advantage of model sparsity to further accelerate execution of a model.

 Training with weight pruning will force your model to have a certain percentage of its weights set (or 'pruned') to 0